PHOENIX - The U.S. is still dealing with inflation, and in response, the Feds are raising interest rates in an attempt to combat the problem.

 Experts say some people are already having to settle for smaller houses in cheaper areas, because housing prices have gone up so much in some parts of the country, including Phoenix.

-With higher interest rates, it could make things that much harder for buyers to get a decent home.
+Higher interest rates also mean that for some, it could be harder to get a decent home.

 Potential buyer Vince Moody says he has been dealing with just that.